Groton, Connecticut: Early 19th century

-Monument erected in 1830 commemorates the American troops massacred by the British following the surrender of Fort Griswold in the Battle of Groton Heights during the American Revolution.
+This monument, erected in 1830, commemorates the American troops massacred by the British following the surrender of Fort Griswold in the Battle of Groton Heights during the American Revolution.

 Shortly after the Revolutionary War, Groton started to re-establish its commercial activities.
 Shipbuilders began to build again; Victory was launched in 1784, Success was launched in 1785, and five sloops were built in 1787, along with the 164-ton Nancy.
 Shipbuilders along the Mystic River were the busiest.
 These ships went on trips to Florida, and the resulting profits made Mystic the most thriving part of the town.

 Between 1784 and 1800, 32 vessels were built in Groton.
 28 more were built from 1800 to 1807, when business came to a sudden stop with the Embargo Act.
 In June 1812, the United States declared war on Great Britain.
 Most of the United States' small navy was landlocked in the Thames River.
 This frightened the people in Groton for fear that there would be a repeat of the Groton Heights massacre of 1781, and many residents fled inland for safety.
 Those that did not flee demanded protection and militia.
 These residents built a fort on a hill of rock that held one cannon and maintained constant guard.
 The fort was named Fort Rachel, after a woman that lived nearby.
 The British never attacked but created a blockade that ruined Groton's trade.